 Bats

-Even if you’re not too keen on the idea of bats flying around your yard every night, one bat eats hundreds of mosquitoes each night.
-Consider investing in a bat house to hang from a tree and see if the small addition makes a dent in your mosquito problem.
+Even if you’re not too keen on the idea of bats flying around your yard, one bat eats hundreds of mosquitoes each night.
+Consider investing in a bat house to hang from a tree and see if the small addition makes a dent in your mosquito population.

 Catnip